yodrew/yodrew.github.io/_pages/air.md

 	- glue extra fabric at sides up the sides of the walls.
 Cut slit where flaps are.
 8. attach vent walls to door at marks.
 Use double-sided foam tape or 3M Command strips.
 9. measure and cut door baffles wide enough to seal door where there is no vent.
 Add 10 + half the door thickness.
 Length= 46 + thickness of door.
 Attach them to door 20 above bottom of door.
 Use masking tape.
-10. cover threshold with black paper if light leaks through
+10. if light leaks under the door, cover the threshold with black paper or fabric

 ### soundproofing